TechneWare/SmarterMail.Cli/README.md

 80.244.11.244
 ```

 It is easy to see the pattern here.
-The subnet `80.244.11.0/24` appears to be behaving poorly.
+The subnetÂ `80.244.11.0/24`Â appears to be behaving poorly.
 This is an actual subnet that attacked my server 36 times while I was writing this.

-By entering IPs such as `80.244.11.0/24` into your blocklist, you can effectively block all the IPs on the `80.244.11.x` subnet with a single entry.
+By entering IPs such asÂ `80.244.11.0/24`Â into your blocklist, you can effectively block all the IPs on theÂ `80.244.11.x`Â subnet with a single entry.
 We can feel pretty comfortable doing this, as 36 out of 254 IPs, or about 14.2% of the IPs on this subnet, have been found to be bad actors.
 Thus, this subnet could be considered to have a bad reputation and deserves a CIDR entry on the blocklist, shortening the list by 35 entries.

-The `/24` represents the number of bits used in the subnet mask, and thus the portion of the IP address that contains the subnet.
-In this case `255.255.255.0` or `11111111 11111111 11111111 00000000` in binary.
-And therefore we can see that the size of this subnet is the number of IP addresses that can fill out the last segment of the address.
+The `/24` represents the number of bits used in the subnet mask and, thus, the portion of the IP address that contains the subnet.
+In this caseÂ `255.255.255.0`Â orÂ `11111111 11111111 11111111 00000000`Â in binary.
+Therefore we can see that the size of this subnet is the number of IP addresses that can fill out the last segment of the address.
 In this case 256(0->255), minus 1 for the broadcast address(255) and minus 1 for the 0 address(Legacy broadcast/modern ignore), which leaves you with 254 useable addresses on the subnet.
-However, it can get more complicated since /24 might not be the most accurate description of the 80.244.11.0 subnet.
+However, it can get more complicated sinceÂ /24Â might not be the most accurate description of the 80.244.11.0 subnet.

 Consider this; what if the IP list looked more like this:
 ```